hphelion/documentation/migration-overview-reference.md

 	Where:

 		tenant_id - xsd:string - The ID of the cloud tenant.
+You can find the tenant ID on the API Keys page in the management console.

 		name (required) - xsd:string - The name to be assigned to the key pair.